michael-a-davis/tiny-island/NOTES.md

 # Release Notes
+### Alpha 1.3.2
+Made the splash screen better, and have introduced a logo for the game.
+An options menu has been added to mute the music.
+Major updates to the CSS file.
+It's far more structured now.
+The menus are cleaner and the crafting buttons have been styled.
+An updated and responsive hint system has been implemented to check where the user currently is in game progress and skip to the most logical next hint.

 ### Alpha 1.3.1
 Added a quick splash screen to include some music a friend of mine made for the game.
 I think